 Concentration is so easy, just breathe a few minutes and it’s quiet enough.
 And insight is just a kind of sensation, isn’t it?
 Easy, right?
 It’s not.
 Of course not.

 Don’t get it wrong, it’s very special that you were born human.

-It’s even more extraordinary that you’ve decided to meditate.
+It’s even more extraordinary that you’ve decided to start meditating.
 It is fine to ponder on that now and then and cherish that thought.